Goodman-lab/Diamond-Energy-III/README.md

 ## Contents

 1. **Diamond Energy Projects Low Energy Conformers Compact Data**
-    - Detailed information and datasets of low-energy conformers derived from previous studies.
+    - Detailed information and datasets of low-energy conformers derived from previous studies.(https://github.com/Goodman-lab/Diamond_energy and https://github.com/Goodman-lab/Diamond-Energy-II)

 2. **Scripts Used for Data Preparation and Training**
     - Collection of scripts and tools for processing and preparing data for machine learning training.